google/WebFundamentals/src/content/en/updates/2017/03/performant-expand-and-collapse.md

 {% include "web/_shared/contributors/paullewis.html" %}
 {% include "web/_shared/contributors/smcgruer.html" %}

+### TL;DR {: .hide-from-toc }
-**TL;DR - use scale transforms when animating clips.
-You can prevent the children from being stretched and skewed during the animation by counter-scaling them.**
+Use scale transforms when animating clips.
+You can prevent the children from being stretched and skewed during the animation by counter-scaling them.

 Previously we’ve posted updates on how to create performant [parallax effects](/web/updates/2016/12/performant-parallaxing) and